WPMedia/arc-themes-blocks/blocks/quad-chain-block/README.md

 # `@wpmedia/triple-chain-block`
-_Fusion News Theme quad-chain block.
+_Fusion Theme quad-chain block.
 Utilizes bootstrap's three column approach on anything but small size._

 ## Acceptance Criteria
 - Takes in a number of how many items to be put in column one, two, and three.
 The rest go in column four.
 Negative numbers here will yield nothing.